It’s been a long few months and although of course we are lucky to live in paradise, the escapism feels are real at this point in time.

 Take a drive through Springbrook National Park for an ample fill of dreamy views, winding roads and fresh country air.
 If you head toward Purlingbrook Falls, at the top of Mt Cougal National Park, you’ll find Dancing Waters Café, the cutest little cottage overlooking the rainforest where you can enjoy a wholesome, healthy lunch or some cake and a steaming cup of coffee.
 The Purlingbrook Falls lookout is right next door for your token road trip snaps and if (read: when) you fall in love with the place stay overnight in the cosy cottage accommodation (there’s a claw foot bathtub for ultimate chill time).

-Where: Dancing Waters Café, 33 Forestry Rd, Springbrook
+Where: Dancing Waters Café, 33 Forestry Road, Springbrook

 Soak up the serenity at Spiral Beach

-Just past Duranbah Beach, Spiral is somewhat of a local’s secret making it the perfect spot to enjoy some solitude.
-No matter the season, there is usually some sun to be had on the Gold Coast so pack up your umbrella, a good book and your best do-nothing vibes and prepare for sweet serenity.
+Just past Duranbah Beach, Spiral is somewhat of a locals’ secret making it the perfect spot to enjoy some solitude.
+No matter the season, there is usually some sun to be had so pack up your umbrella, a good book and your best do-nothing vibes and prepare for sweet serenity.
 Spiral Beach is also the perfect place for snorkeling around these parts due to the abundance of colourful coral and magical marine life.
 Get in quick before the water gets too chilly.